-Eugaging Guard in Tierce (Outside).
+Engaging Guard in Tierce (Outside).

-If you raise your point from seconde, you move into tierce and can defend your high outside.
-Your hand is still in pronation.
-Hand should be breast height, in-line with the shoulder and the point directed at the foe's eyes.
 Tierce is one of the primary sabre parries and is used for all weapons that parry with the flat of the blade.

+Fencing sabre sources often show tierce and quarte with the hand lower and the blade less horizontal.
+Our techniques are closer to йрйе.

-It is the recommended high outside parry for umbrellas since it is strong and the hand in pronation with the weight of the handle pushing up on it is less fatiguing.
+Tierce is a recommended high outside parry for umbrellas since it is strong and the hand in pronation with the weight of the handle pushing up on it is less fatiguing.